KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

 <!--more-->

-One of the frustrations of testing out infrastructure tools is that they necessarily need an application to interact with.
+One of the frustrations of testing out infrastructure tools is that they need an application to demonstrate their concepts.
 In this example, we'll be using a dummy application called `consul-printer`, which won't do anything except print messages based on Consul.

 To start, we'll run `lein new app consul-printer`, and end up with the basic scaffolding.
 In `project.clj`, we'll add a few dependencies and plugins.